Mineral Water vs. Sparkling Water: What's the Difference?

 On the other hand, mineral water, as discussed earlier, naturally contains a variety of minerals like sodium, magnesium, and calcium, which are absorbed as the water filters through geological formations.
 These minerals give mineral water its unique, slightly salty taste.

-So, the primary difference between seltzer (sparkling water) and mineral water is that seltzer is artificially carbonated and doesn't contain any added minerals, while mineral water naturally contains minerals and can be either still or sparkling.
+So, the primary difference between mineral water vs seltzer (sparkling water) is that seltzer is artificially carbonated and doesn't contain any added minerals, while mineral water naturally contains minerals and can be either still or sparkling.

 Related Read: Sparkling Water vs. Seltzer vs. Club Soda vs. Tonic Water: What's the Difference?